EGA-SUPREMO/Tankoj/README.md

 * The code as well the commits were written in Esperanto, I will translate them when I have time to invest in this project.

+## Know Issues

+* There's a bug where sometimes the missile's angle starts at a negative number, provably should be added a checker before the missile is launched to fix that.

+* Because a few threads load the background simultaneously while the game request that images that still haven't been loaded generating the typical null pointer exception.

+* The missile's angle set to 0 when passes the map's coordinate X: 0.

+## TODO

+* Use a third-party UI library instead of reinventing the wheel.

+* Use a bug tracker instead of a text file.

+* Add music.

+* Add sound effects.

+* Improve a bit the game's physics.

+* Make and usable IU.

+* Make proper documentation for make faster to hunt developers.

 ## Lincense:

 This program is free software: you can redistribute it and/or modify